-Field Description DEGAS PUMP Selects one of the following operating options. • BY SETTING : The degas pump runs according to the selected degas options. • MONITOR: The IC20 checks the degas vacuum reading once a minute.
+Field Description DEGAS PUMP Selects one of the following operating options: • BY SETTING : The degas pump runs according to the selected degas options.
+MONITOR: The IC25 checks the degas vacuum reading once a minute.
 If the reading falls 500 counts below the calibration threshold value (shown on the DEGAS PUMP CALIBRATION screen), the degas pump turns on for the cycle duration time. • ALWAYS OFF : The degas pump is always off. • ALWAYS ON : The degas pump is always on.
 This setting is used for testing the pump during servicing.
-START-UP DURATION For how long the degas pump runs at power-up (2-5min).
-CYCLE DURATION For how long the degas pump runs during each cycle (0-120 sec).
-TIME BETWEEN CYCLES The elapsed time between cycles (1-99 min).
+START-UP DURATION For how long the degas pump runs at power-up (2 to 5min).
+CYCLE DURATION For how long the degas pump runs during each cycle (0 to 120 sec).
+TIME BETWEEN CYCLES The elapsed time between cycles (1 to 99 min).

-The IC20 monitors the degas vacuum reading once a minute.
-If the degas vacuum reading is 2000 or more lower than the degas calibration value, the following error message displays:
+The IC25 monitors the degas vacuum reading once a minute.
+If the degas vacuum reading is 2000 or more lower than the degas calibration value, the following error message is displayed:

-'''

 LOW VACUUM ALARM!!

-Check DEGAS OPTIONS settings or refer to
+Check DEGAS OPTIONS settings or refer to service manual

-service manual

-'''